tburgernyc/Monday.com-AIApp/monday-AIApp/README.md

 - Security scanning in the CI pipeline
 - Regular dependency updates and vulnerability scanning

+## Additional Documentation

+For detailed setup guides, please refer to the documentation in the `docs` directory:

+- [GitHub Secrets Setup](docs/GITHUB_SECRETS_SETUP.md) - How to securely store credentials for CI/CD pipelines
+- [Prometheus Setup](docs/PROMETHEUS_SETUP.md) - How to configure Prometheus to monitor your application
+- [Redis Setup](docs/REDIS_SETUP.md) - How to set up Redis for distributed caching
+- [Troubleshooting Guide](docs/TROUBLESHOOTING.md) - Solutions for common issues

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.